Master the art of navigating and managing your OS in the most efficient way

 One of the first things you do on a new system is adjusting the cursor size and speed to your liking.
-This will be the fastest way to get there.
+It will be the fastest way to get there.

 Msconfig – Open System Configuration

-A good way to add and remove apps from booting on startup or to edit your boot variations, either way, this is a useful command to know.
+A good way to add and remove apps from booting to edit your boot variations, either way, this is a useful command to know.

 \ - Open the Windows drive